 One of the best ways to learn science is to engage in research!
 A variety of research opportunities are open to you, regardless of whether you concentrate in science.
 At Harvard, you can gain hands-on laboratory experience in a variety of ways: 1) Courses with a lab component, 2) Courses devoted almost exclusively to research, and 3) Research with a faculty member.

 The foundational life sciences courses (e.g. LS 1a, LPS A, LS 1b, LS 2, and OEB 10 ), as well as many intermediate-level courses (e.g. MCB 60, MCB 65, MCB 68 and SCRB 20) and some upper-level classes include a lab component that allows you to gain hands-on experience while exploring concepts from class.

 You can immerse yourself in original research in a variety of courses.
-Some of the options include:
+Options include:

 - Small groups of students undertake a semester-long research project derived from a faculty member’s current work.